From Context to Intent: Reasoning-Guided Function-Level Code Completion: Introduction

 To address this challenge, we draw inspiration from how humans interpret context and propose a prompting framework that guides LLMs to reason through the preceding code to infer intent.
 Specifically, our prompt template consists of three components.
 The first component instructs the model to perform lexical inference by extracting cues from elements such as the file name, function name, and argument names.
 The second component guides the model to conduct a semantic analysis of the preceding code, summarizing the existing functionality and identifying what remains to be implemented.
 Finally, the third component prompts the model to synthesize these insights into a descriptive function docstring that explicitly captures the inferred intent.
-While our goal is to equip LLMs with the ability to perform structured reasoning for intention inference, there are multiple ways to achieve this, including zero-shot prompting, few-shot prompting, and fine-tuning.
-However, zero-shot prompting can fall short in producing the structured reasoning and organized outputs, and few-shot prompting is inefficient due to long input lengths required for reasoning demonstrations—especially in code tasks with large context windows.
-To enable consistent and efficient intention inference, we instead fine-tune LLMs to internalize the reasoning process and perform it autonomously.
+To equip LLMs with structured reasoning capabilities for intention inference, we curate annotated reasoning trajectories and adopt supervised fine-tuning to internalize this process.
+This enables the model to autonomously perform intent reasoning from context during inference.
 Specifically, we construct a fine-tuning dataset consisting of paired inputs (prompts generated by our reasoning framework) and corresponding outputs (reasoning traces and docstrings).
 We begin by manually annotating a small set of seed examples and then use GPT-4o~\cite{hurst2024gpt} to expand the dataset via few-shot in-context generation.
 This results in approximately 40,000 training instances.
 We use this data to fine-tune models from the CodeLLaMA~\cite{roziere2023codellama} and DeepSeekCoder~\cite{zhu2024deepseekcoder} families, equipping them with the ability to infer developer intent through structured reasoning prior to code generation.